ssh65/Algo/README.md

-"Easy to Difficult Problems on variety of topics which have been asked in various exams and platforms"
+Moderate to Difficult level Problems on variety of topics which have been asked in various competitive exams.